BenMarriner/SIT102-Introduction-to-Programming-Tasks/README.md

 P = Pass task,
 C = Credit task,
 D = Distinction task,
-H = High Distinction task,
+H = High Distinction task

 I recommend checking out the H level tasks as these are the best examples of my work in this unit.